NiclO1337/pp2-playtime/README.md

 - Learn how to play the game
 - Know what the current score is of the game
 - Know who won the current round
+- Know who has won the game
+- Play again when game is over
 - Intuitive and clear navigation of the page